 If you do a search for “(your state) Department of Fish and Game” you may find where to fly fish.
 They will help you find everything from fishing and boating access to the stocking schedules of the rivers and lakes nearby.

-The Bureau of Land Management and the USGS have maps available.
+The Bureau of Land Management and the U.S. Forest Service have maps available of public lands.